 The Group contributes to the UN SDGs through our daily operations, strategy development and collaboration with our stakeholders.
-The attainment of the UN SDGs is a continuing global effort and forms part of the Group's long-term focus on sustainability.
-The following table highlights the Group's contributions to the attainment of the relevant UN SDGs.
+Achieving these goals is a continuing global effort and forms part of the Group's long-term focus on sustainability.
+The following table outlines our contributions to the attainment of the relevant UN SDGs.

-Material Topics UN SDGs The Group's Contribution Relevant Stakeholders Governance and Ethics 16 HAR RETER Goal 16: Peace, Justice and Strong Institutions Comply fully with all socioeconomic and environmental laws and regulations All stakeholders Environmental Responsibility Climate-related Disclosures 13 datas Goal 13: Climate Action Assess climate-related risks and opportunities for the Group as part of the TCFD report All stakeholders 6 GLESS WATTH AND LANGUAGES Goal 6: Clean Water and Sanitation Provide safe and clean water to users and implement water and sanitation management to the highest standards Local communities and government Governance and EthicsBuilding and Facilities Management 9 MARTIN AMENDIAN AND INVESTIGATION Goal 9: Industry Innovation and Infrastructure Explore and integrate technological solutions to enhance building efficiency Incorporate environmentally friendly building materials and features Local communities and tenants Occupational Health and Safety Talent Retention 8 SEEDLY MORE AND ECONOMISE CONTROL Goal 8: Decent Work and Economic Growth Provide work opportunities and a conducive working environment to the community Employees and contractors Talent Retention 5 EDMENT Goal 5: Gender Equality Provide equal opportunities in employment, training and career development regardless of gender Employees
+Material Topics l Topics UN SDGs The Group's Contribution Relevant Stakeholders Governance and Ethics 16 MAS RESIDED NO SECULIARISM Goal 16: Peace, Justice and Strong Institutions Comply fully with all socioeconomic and environmental laws and regulations All stakeholders Environmental Responsibility Climate-related Disclosures 13 count Goal 13: Climate Action Assess climate-related risks and opportunities for the Group as part of the TCFD report All stakeholders 6 GEAS WATER Goal 6: Clean Water and Sanitation Provide safe and clean water to users and implement water and sanitation management to the highest standards Local communities and government Governance and Ethics Building and Facilities Management 9 NACESTY, AMENDED IN Goal 9: Industry Innovation and Infrastructure Explore and integrate technological solutions to enhance building efficiency Incorporate environmentally friendly building materials and features Local communities and tenants Occupational Health and Safety Talent Retention 8 DECENT WORK AND TECHNONIC GROWTH Goal 8: Decent Work and Economic Growth Provide work opportunities and a conducive working environment to the community Employees and contractors Talent Retention 5 GRACEY Goal 5: Gender Equality Provide equal opportunities in employment, training and career development regardless of gender Employees